 Barn cats are:

-- Spayed/Neutered
+- Spayed/neutered.

 How to adopt a barn cat

-You’ll need to provide:
+You will need to provide:

-- Safe, permanent shelter with an area of weather-proof covering
+- Safe, permanent shelter with an area of weather-proof covering.

-- Continuous fresh food and water
+- Continuous fresh food and water.

-- Veterinary care when needed
+- Veterinary care when needed.

-- Acclimation time and area
+- Acclimation time.